onomondo/onomondo-softsim-cli/README.md

 `softsim next` can be called from manufacturing scripts as needed.

 ## Build
 `cargo build --release`

+When having build the repository, the SoftSIM executeable is located at path: `onomondo-softsim-cli/target/release/softsim`

 ## Test
 `cargo test`
 ## Benchmark